silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 | Full | "max-age=X" | _none_ | non-varying* |

 In CWP 2.1+ developers can make use of the `HTTPCacheControlMiddleware` to control the `Cache-Control` header added to responses.
-This is covered in more detail in the SilverStripe docs on []HTTP cache headers](https://docs.silverstripe.org/en/4/developer_guides/performance/http_cache_headers/#cache-control-headers).
+This is covered in more detail in the SilverStripe docs on [HTTP cache headers](https://docs.silverstripe.org/en/4/developer_guides/performance/http_cache_headers/#cache-control-headers).

 #### Defaults